Everyone from Win Butler to Jack White has wielded this plucky powerhouse.

 Arcade Fire Uses One

-Arcade Fire has become one of the most praised independent rock bands of the past decade through seemingly limitless commercial and critical success, scoring movie soundtracks, working with Terry Gilliam and—oh yeah—winning a Grammy.
+Arcade Fire has become one of the most praised independent rock bands of the past decade through seemingly limitless commercial and critical success, scoring movie soundtracks, working with Terry Gilliam and—oh yeah—" target="_blank">winning a Grammy.
 They also use a metric butt-load of instruments including violins, harps, something called a "hurdy gurdy," and—most importantly—a mandolin.
 Check out this live performance of "Keep the Car Running," where Win Butler leads the band wielding a mandolin.